materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 Note that the access token is shown only once and has an unlimited lifetime (unless you delete it).
 Treat it like a password: keep in a safe storage and do not to share with anyone else.

-## Towards automated data sharing and preservation using a command line client

-We have developed a CLI tool to help users automate record management for data sharing and preservation on the BIG-MAP-Archive data repository.
-Commands to create, update, and retrieve records can be executed at a terminal prompt and even called from custom applications.
-More commands can be built upon those to meet special needs.

 ### Install the CLI app on your machine, configure, and prepare input files